TheMiNuS/openwisp-system-management/README.md

 ### Backup Restore Function.
 #### Function Description.
 Function to patch the system management package.
 This function compare the given release in 'system-management.backup.System_Management_Version' and if it's above the value of 'SYSTEM_MANAGEMENT_VERSION' in this library it download and restore the backup.
 If you have an HTTPS URL ensure certificates are valid and 'wget' package is installed.

-#### Function JSON controll structure.
+#### Function JSON structure exemple.
 	{
 		"system-management": [
 		{